 1. I must take a discipline section that matches my career.

 Actually, we recommend taking the discipline exam you’re most confident that you’ll pass, regardless of whether it’s related to your field of study.
-After all, passing is the overall goal.
+After all, passing is the ultimate goal.

 BEC content will be split among four of the six exam sections.
 The BEC section might be gone, but the content remains.